Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 49.
 Completed 'Naïve Bees: Predict Species from Images' project on DataCamp.
 Thoughts: Enjoyable project training a CNN.
 Link: https://projects.datacamp.com/projects/412

 Day 50.
 Completed 'ASL Recognition with Deep Learning' project on DataCamp.
-Thoughts:
+Thoughts: Nice CNN project.
 Link: https://www.datacamp.com/projects/509

 Day 51.
 Completed Natural Language Processing Fundamentals in Python course on DataCamp.
 Thoughts: I've taken other courses on this topic, but none were as clear and engaging as this one is.
 Link: https://bit.ly/2NRIzjS